 The first category are the roads requiring only some shimming, repaving of the wearing courses and additional shoulder gravel.
 Over the last two years, the roads under category were given the highest priority for repair because they were the most cost-effective, long-term improvements.
 Twelve roads under this category were shimmed, repaved and had shoulder gravel added.
 The cost to do this work ranged from \$130K to \$156K per mile, depending on the road conditions.
-For budgetary purposes, the new cost for this work has been increased to \$150K per mile.
-Currently only five remaining roads are still being carried under this first category, with an estimated, total repair cost of \$175K.
+For budgetary purposes, the new cost for this work has been increased to \$155K per mile.
+Currently only five remaining roads are still being carried under this first category, with an estimated, total repair cost of \$244K for ~2.2 miles.

 The second category are roads where the asphalt binder / base and wearing courses have deteriorated / fragmented past the point to where shimming and repaving the wearing course will not be cost effective because of the short life-expectancy of this type of improvement.
 Ideally these roads should be reclaimed (some gravel added to improve under-drainage, then ground up, and then completely repaved).
-The current budgetary cost for this work is \$425K per mile, which illustrates why it is so important to not let roads fall into this category when compared to the repair costs of the first category.
-Currently twenty-one roads fall under this second category, with an estimated, total repair cost of \$7.93 MM.
+The current budgetary cost for this work is \$435K per mile, which illustrates why it is so important to not let roads fall into this category when compared to the repair costs of the first category.
+Currently twenty-two roads fall under this second category, with an estimated, total repair cost of \$8.3 MM for ~15.1 miles.

 The third category are roads which are "Box Cut & Total Rebuild" roads.
 These are roads that, from their style of deterioration, are exhibiting the signs that portions of the roads were built over wetland soils.
 From their ages and origins, these roads were not likely to have been excavated deeply enough, or constructed robustly enough, to handle modern-day traffic.
 Because of the underlying causes contributing to the deterioration of these roads, conventional wisdom is that just adding wear coats, or possibly even grinding and repaving, is not a long-term, cost-effective improvement.
 The current budgetary cost for this work is \$1.25 MM per mile.
 This budgetary estimate is supported by this year's bids for the reconstruction of East Derry Road.
-Currently four roads fall under this third category, with an estimated, total repair cost of \$8.3 MM.
+Currently three roads fall under this third category, with an estimated, total repair cost of \$6.9 MM for ~5.6 miles.